Date Range Filter Overview

 In the Meta Field box write a Title, paste the Name/ID (for us it will be “date-”), and in the Type section select “Date”.
 After that, click on the “Add Post Type” button.

-How to apply the Date Range filter to the publications
+How to Apply the Date Range Filter to the Publications

-1 Step — Create the Listing Grid and the filter
+Create the Listing Grid and the filter

 First of all, you have to create a posts grid that will be sorted by your filter.
 The best way to display posts is to create a Listing Grid using the JetEngine plugin.
 If you need a hint – get through our Listing Grid creation tutorial.

-To apply the Date Range filter to the Listing Grid, in the Filter By dropdown menu, you can choose either the “Meta Date” value (and add meta field name to the Query Variable bar) or the “Post Date” value.
-In the second variant, the posts will be filtered by the date creation.
+To apply the Date Range filter to the Listing Grid, in the Filter By dropdown menu, you can choose either the “Meta Date” value (and add the meta field name to the Query Variable bar) or the “Post Date” value.
+In the second variant, the posts will be filtered by the date of creation.

-2 Step — Add the Listing Grid and the Date Range filter to the page
+Add the Listing Grid and the Date Range filter to the page

-Open the page where you want to display your publications with Elementor editor and add a new section.
-We recommend you to use the section with two columns to set the listing of needed publications and the filter itself.
+Open the page where you want to display your publications with the Elementor editor and add a new section.
+We recommend you use the section with two columns to set the listing of needed publications and the filter itself.

 Drag-and-drop the Listing Grid widget to the right column and select the created listing in the Listing drop-down menu.
-Do the necessary customization and then drag-and-drop the Date Range filter to the left column of the section.
+Do the necessary customization and then drag and drop the Date Range filter to the left column of the section.

 After that, go to the Content tab and determine the filter in the Select filter field.
 Specify the provider in The filter for drop-down menu.
 It can be Elementor Pro, JetEngine Calendar, JetEngine itself, etc.